Lesson 4: Helping customers help themselves

 - In the page that appears, accept the terms and conditions, then click Enable Guide.

 Your Help Center is created using the default theme.

 You have many options for customizing the look of your Help Center.
 We'll talk more about customization shortly.

 In an earlier lesson, we mentioned Zendesk Support user roles (end-user, agent, administrator, and account owner).
 Guide adds a user role called Guide Manager.
 Guide managers have full access to the Help Center.
 By default, all administrators are Guide Managers.
 All agents are Guide Viewers.
 You can extend the Guide Manager role to select agents as well.
 For example, you may need web designers, writers, editors, and production specialists to work on your Help Center.
 To give them access, add them as Zendesk Support agents and then assign the Guide Manager role to them.

-If you don't want to give agents full access to the Help Center, you can grant editing access for agents at the section level as needed.
-This give agents the ability to add, edit, and delete content in designated sections.
+If you don't want to give agents full access to the Help Center, you can grant editing access to agents at the section level as needed.
+This gives agents the ability to add, edit, and delete content in designated sections.

 End-users can't contribute to the knowledge base; the community (if available) is where they can post questions and help other customers by providing answers.

 You can control who can access your Help Center.
 Why would you ever restrict access to your Help Center?
 It depends on who your customers are: a select group or groups of people or everyone.
 In addition, you can set access restrictions on specific areas of content in your Help Center.
 For example, restricting part of your knowledge base or community to just VIP customers.